maomincoding/mettle-doc/doc/en/tool/mettleWebComponents/index.md

 ## Other Examples

-There are other usages of `strve-reactivity`, you can go to [example](https://github.com/strveJs/strve-reactivity/tree/main/example).
+There are other usages of `mettle-web-components`, you can go to [mettle-web-components-examples](https://github.com/maomincoding/mettle-web-components-examples).